 Support services for prostitution

-Prostitution is the exchange of sex for money, goods or shelter.
-If the person is under 18, then this is child sexual exploitation (CSE).
-Prostitution is considered as a form of sexual exploitation within Violence against Women and Girls (VAWG), due to its gendered nature.
+Prostitution, or survival sex, is the exchange of sexual activity for money, goods, or shelter.
+If the person is under 18, this is child sexual exploitation (CSE).
+Prostitution is a form of sexual exploitation within Violence Against Women and Girls (VAWG) because it disproportionately affects women.

 Perpetrators of abuse